World Boxing News has garnered an initial reaction from Deontay Wilder’s camp to the recent astonishing announcement regarding Tyson Fury.

 Breazeale and Whyte were ordered to battle for the interim title by the WBC.
 But intervention by Wilder would put off a potential deal.

-The most likely outcome would be for Wilder to fight Breazeale, rather than Whyte.
-Above all, the Fury encounter is by the far the most lucrative.
+The most likely outcome would be for Wilder to fight Breazeale rather than Whyte.
+Above all, the Fury encounter is by far the most lucrative.

-With time running out on his career, Wilder would be best served to do all he can to ensure Fury goes ahead in any way possible.
+With time running out on his career, Wilder should do all he can to ensure Fury goes ahead in any way possible.